Sachielsc/alienworld-web/README.md

 * Community Hub( needs to include forum/discussion )
 * Cover Letter

-## TODO
+## What's next
 * Community Hub with authentication function.
-* Delete Chinese misc folder, put it here
-* Add new code snippet to the page
+* Add new code snippet to the page:
 * To add an entry to your package.json's dependencies:

   `npm install <package_name> --save`